AqwamCreates/DataPredict/docs/API/Others/GradientDescentModes.md

 * labelVector: A (n x 1) matrix containing values related to featureMatrix.

 * batchSize: Number of batches for the model.

+#### Note:

+* When using "Stochastic" mode, make sure you set the model's max number of iterations to 1.

-(Only applicable for "Minibatch" mode)
+* batchSize is only applicable for "Minibatch" mode.